markd2/snibbage/README.md

   - use a select statement to return a single record (like using an id for a primary key and doing an equality check)
   - after QueryRow, do a row.Scan to poke values into the structure
+    - errors are deferred ntil Scan, so can chain the QueryRow and the Scan
   - the driver automatically converts the raw sql db output to the required go types.
 Things should Just Work.
 Like char/varchar/text -> string, boolean -> bool, etc
     - due to a quirk of mysql, need to do that `parseTime=true` on the DSN